noise-lab/censorship-course/docs/syllabus.md

   oral examinations, presentations, or other assessment methods to ensure you have grasped the fundamental concepts.
 - **Presentation (25%).** Each student (or group) will present to the class concerning the topic of the week.
+The presentation should plan for approximately 20 minutes of material, though with questions and discussion, it can sometimes take up to an hour of class time.
-The presentation can be short, but it should be informed and teach the class something that is not on the syllabus.
-It can be a technical primer, current event overview, paper summary, etc. You should clear your presentation topic and slides draft the end of the week before you are due to present.
+  The presentation should be informed and teach the class something that is not on the syllabus.
+It can be a technical primer, current event overview, paper summary, case study, hands-on activity, or discussion topic.
+  Format is flexible: you can use slides, lead a hands-on activity, or facilitate a discussion/debate with breakout rooms.
+The presentation does not need to be pre-recorded (unlike the final project video).
+  You should clear your presentation topic and slides draft by the end of the week before you are due to present.
 Group order will be signup-based, then at random among remaining topics and slots.
+Note: Some overlap with lecture material is acceptable; focus on case studies, specific examples, or aspects not covered in the main lecture.
 - **Group research project (35%).** You should complete an original research project as part of the course, addressing an open question related to Internet censorship or online discourse.
 You should have a